Patient & Family Support Team

 Psychological Support Service

-Our Patient and Family Support team offers support to patients over the age of 18 with a confirmed palliative diagnosis and whom are being cared for by our Inpatient Unit, Community Team and Day Therapy Services, and their family members.
+Our Patient and Family Support team offers support to patients over the age of 18 with a confirmed palliative diagnosis and whom are being cared for by our Inpatient Unit, Community Team and Living Well Service, and their family members.

 Spiritual Support and Social Support Services

-All referrals for these services come from our colleagues in the Inpatient Unit, the Community Team and the Day Therapy service.
+All referrals for these services come from our colleagues in the Inpatient Unit, the Community Team and the Living Well Service.
 If you would like to speak to the Chaplain, access spiritual support or our social worker, please speak to the nurse or doctor who is providing your care.

 Are your services really free of charge?